The LLV Algebra for Primitive Symplectic Varieties with Isolated Singularities: Introduction

 \subsection{Outline}

 The paper is organized as follows.
-In \S\ref{2}, we review some results of primitive symplectic varieties which will be used throughout this paper, as well as the relevant properties of intersection cohomology and mixed Hodge structures.
-We prove two auxiliary results that will allow us to simplify our assumptions: the first says that bimeromorphic morphisms of primitive symplectic varieties are semismall, a generalization of Kaledin's result for symplectic resolutions \cite{kaledin2006symplectic}.
-The second, which is most likely known to experts, is a criterion for $\mathbb Q$-factoriality in terms of the inclusion $H^2 \hookrightarrow IH^2$.
+In Section~\ref{2}, we review some results of primitive symplectic varieties which will be used throughout this paper, as well as the relevant properties of intersection cohomology and mixed Hodge structures.
+We prove two auxiliary results that will allow us to simplify our assumptions: The first says that bimeromorphic morphisms of primitive symplectic varieties are semismall, a generalization of Kaledin's result for symplectic resolutions \cite{kaledin2006symplectic}.
+The second, which is most likely known to experts, is a criterion for $\mathbb Q$-factoriality for a primitive symplectic variety $X$ in terms of the inclusion $H^2(X, \mathbb Q) \hookrightarrow \IH^2(X, \mathbb Q)$; see Proposition~\ref{Qcrit}.

-In \S\ref{3}, we prove that the intersection cohomology groups satisfy a symplectic Hard Lefschetz theorem.
+In Section~\ref{3}, we prove that the intersection cohomology groups satisfy a symplectic hard Lefschetz theorem.
 We do this by studying the extension of differential forms across singularities and the Hodge-to-de Rham spectral sequence on the regular locus.